xaravind/k8s-resources/k8s.md

 ## Docker Limitations

+* **No built-in load balancing:** Docker does not natively support distributing traffic across multiple containers.
-* **No self-healing:** If a container crashes, Docker does not automatically restart or replace it, making it less reliable.
+* **Lacks self-healing:** If a container crashes, Docker won’t automatically restart or replace it without additional tooling.
-* **Volume management:** Docker lacks advanced or proper volume management features.
+* **Limited volume management:** Docker provides basic volume capabilities but lacks advanced management features like dynamic provisioning or backups.
-* **Network connectivity:** Networking capabilities are limited and not robust for complex scenarios.
+* **Simplistic networking:** Docker’s networking options are not robust enough for complex or enterprise-level scenarios without external tools.
-* **No auto-scaling:** Docker alone cannot scale containers based on demand.
+* **No auto-scaling:** Docker alone cannot dynamically scale containers based on resource usage or traffic demand.
-* **Secrets and configuration management:** Docker does not provide built-in strong secrets or config management.
+* **Weak secrets and configuration management:** Docker does not offer strong built-in support for managing sensitive data or application configurations securely.

+---

 Currently, we build container images with Docker but run them using Kubernetes (K8s).
 Kubernetes is responsible for running containers, managing network connectivity, handling volume mounts, and ensuring better orchestration and scalability.